RenovantTech/Core/README.md

 ### Requirements

-Metadigit Core is only supported on PHP 5.4 and up.
+Version 2.x is only supported on PHP 5.4 and up.
+Version 3.x is only supported on Php 7.0 and up.